Suggested links

 In many cases, aftercare for alcohol use disorder can be just as important as the detox process.

-After withdrawal symptoms have subsided, many people seek mental health treatment.
-Alcohol use disorder affects people mentally and emotionally, not just physically.
+After the symptoms of withdrawal have subsided, many individuals seek mental health treatment.
+Alcohol use disorder takes a toll on the individual mentally and emotionally, not just physically.

 Support groups and individual counseling via psychiatry can provide separate but similar benefits to help you or your loved one continue their healing.